whitef0x0/node-email-verification/README.md

 saves the instance of the temporary user model, `tempuser`, to the temporary collection, and then sends an email to the user requesting verification.

 #### `confirmTempUser(url, callback(userTransferred))`
-transfer a temporary user (found by `url`) from the temporary collection to the persistent collection and remove the URL assigned to the user. `userTransferred` is `true` if  the user has been successfully transferred (i.e. the user accessed URL before expiration) and `false` otherwise; this can be used for redirection and what not.
+transfers a temporary user (found by `url`) from the temporary collection to the persistent collection and remove the URL assigned to the user. `userTransferred` is `true` if  the user has been successfully transferred (i.e. the user accessed URL before expiration) and `false` otherwise; this can be used for redirection and what not.

 #### `resendVerificationEmail(email, callback(userFound))`
-resend the verification email to a user, given their email. `userFound` is `true` if the user has been found in the temporary collection (i.e. their data hasn't expired yet) and `false` otherwise.
+resends the verification email to a user, given their email. `userFound` is `true` if the user has been found in the temporary collection (i.e. their data hasn't expired yet) and `false` otherwise.

 ### options